Val-Ge/travel-blog/README.md

 - Home page with cards displaying images and short descriptions of posts
 - Detailed view of posts
 - About page with an image and description
-- Contact page with a form validated using Bootstrap
+- Contact page with a form validated using Bootstrap and email functionality
+- User authentication (login and registration)
+- Conditional navigation links based on user authentication status
+  - Logged in users see a logout button instead of login and register buttons
+  - Admin users see a "New Post" link to create new posts
 - Ability to create new posts with image upload
 - Navigation bar and footer using Bootstrap partials

+---

 ## Technologies Used
 - Node.js